williamouyang/okta.github.io/_source/docs/api/resources/oidc.md

  * Okta requires the OAuth 2.0 `state` parameter on all requests to the authorization endpoint in order to prevent cross-site request forgery (CSRF).
  The OAuth 2.0 specification [requires](https://tools.ietf.org/html/rfc6749#section-10.12) that clients protect their redirect URIs against CSRF by sending a value in the authorize request which binds the request to the user-agent's authenticated state.
  Using the `state` parameter is also a countermeasure to several other known attacks as outlined in [OAuth 2.0 Threat Model and Security Considerations](https://tools.ietf.org/html/rfc6819).

+ * [Proof Key for Code Exchange](https://tools.ietf.org/html/rfc7636) (PKCE) is stronger mechanism for binding the authorization code to the client than just client secret, and prevents [code interception attack](https://tools.ietf.org/html/rfc7636#section-1) in the case that both the code and the client credentials are intercepted (which can happen on mobile/native devices).
+The PKCE enabled client creates a large random string as code_verifier and derive code_challenge from it using code_challenge_method.
+It passes the code_challenge and code_challenge_method in the authorization request for code flow.
+When a client tries to redeem the code, it must pass the code_verifer.
+Okta will recompute the challenge and returns the requested token only if it matches the code_challenge in the original authorization request.
+When a client, whose token_endpoint_auth_method is 'none', makes a code flow authorization request, the code_challenge parameter is required.

 ####postMessage() Data Model